Skip to main content

 Cover image from this Etsy store (unaffiliated).

 This, of course, is never the case.
-Doing the wrong thing for the right reason never makes it the right thing.
-No matter how bad the original infraction, there are some responses it never justifies.
-Two wrongs don’t make a right, to be pithy about it.
-The ends don’t justify…you know how it goes.
+No matter how egregious the original infraction, there are some responses it never justifies.
+That’s such common knowledge it’s proverbial: two wrongs don’t make a right; the ends don’t justify the means; etc.

 Matt has, for far too long, enjoyed unchecked powers at the top of WordPress—powers which are all too often a direct and flagrant conflict of interest.
 And while we’ve seen this power abused before, we’ve never seen it on this scale.